cmactagg/windows-shortcuts/shortcuts.md

 cursor to search bar (Tab  to focus back on page) - Ctrl+L
 Tab next clickable link, or input on page

+## Vimium
+To show help - ?
+To copy text
+- / (then type search text) <enter> n|N to go to next|previous occurance
+- v to go to Visual Mode
+- h|l to select additional letters
+- j|k to select additional lines
+- And can use other vim movement keys
+- y to yank (ie copy)
+With Visual Mode
+- change to cursor - c
+- or back to visual - v

+Cursor Movement (basic)
+move left - h
+move right - l
+move up - k
+move down - j
+move right/forward one word - w
+move left/back one word - b
+move right/forward to end of current word - e move to start of line - ^ move to end of line - $

 # File Explorer
 focus address bar - Alt + D